Golf Tutorials

 1. Moment of Inertia (MOI): The Key to Stability

 Golf club engineers apply this same principle.
 In a forgiving "game-improvement" iron, they use design features like a cavity back to scoop out weight from the middle of the club head and strategically reposition it around the perimeter (the "toe" and "heel").
 This perimeter weighting makes the club head far more resistant to twisting when you strike the ball off-center.
-More stability means the club face stays squarer to the target line, even on a less than perfect hits, which helps your shots fly straighter.
+More stability means the club face stays squarer to the target line, even on less than perfect hits, which helps your shots fly straighter.

 2. Center of Gravity (CG): The Engine for Launch